adambard/learnxinyminutes-docs/c.html.markdown

 }

 /*
 Functions are call by value.
-So when a function is called, the arguments passed to the function are copies of original arguments (except arrays).
+When a function is called, the arguments passed to the function are copies of the original arguments (except arrays).
 Anything you
-do to your arguments do not change the value of the actual argument where the function was called.
+do to the arguments in the function do not change the value of the original argument where the function was called.

-You can use pointers if you need to edit the original argument values.
+Use pointers if you need to edit the original argument values.

 Example: in-place string reversal
 */